-As Director of Global Communications at The Soufan Group, she leads on strengthening engagement with media and strategic partners on matters relating to international security, counterterrorism and geopolitics.
-Her areas of expertise include: global terrorism and counterterrorism; terrorism and extremism online and in the information space; Islamic State (ISIS) foreign fighters and families; the rise of white supremacy extremism; and emergent security challenges.
-She previously worked at The Soufan Center on Strategic Partnerships and Engagement.
+She previously served as the Director of Global Communications at The Soufan Group from 2020-2023, where she led on strengthening engagement with media and strategic partners on matters relating to international security, counterterrorism, and geopolitics.
+She previously worked at The Soufan Center on Strategic Partnerships and Engagement from 2017 to 2020.

 From 2012 to 2015, she worked in the Emerging Security Challenges Division at the North Atlantic Treaty Organization (NATO) headquarters in Brussels, Belgium.
 Her work focused on multi-lateral security cooperation and policy development on emergent threats and challenges, in particular international terrorism.
 She also worked in support of the United Nations Women, Peace & Security agenda as a senior researcher on a NATO-supported project on gender integration in armed forces and has worked on other areas of gender and conflict.

 She has spoken at various regional and international conferences and events, including the Global Counterterrorism Forum (GCTF), the Global Coalition to Defeat ISIS/DAESH, and NATO’s Centre of Excellence – Defence Against Terrorism (COE-DAT).